-As a whole, tradespeople are hardworking and honest, from plasterers and painters to gas engineers and electricians.
-They all have a skill and simply want to do their jobs without hassle.
-Regrettably, there are several common misconceptions about tradespeople that taint the industry and leave people untrusting of those working in the industry.
+Tradespeople are hardworking and honest, from plasterers and painters to gas engineers and electricians.
+They all have a skill and want to do their jobs without hassle.
+Regrettably, several common misconceptions about tradespeople taint the industry, leaving homeowners untrusting and others put off starting a career in the trades.

 Unfortunately, as is often the case, a few people can ruin it for everyone.
 According to Consumer Rights Expert, there are at least 100,000 complaints about cowboy builders each year.

-There’s no denying that there are cowboy builders out there that aren’t qualified or skilled enough to complete the jobs they undertake.
-As a result, they leave people with unfinished work on their properties, or worse, dangerous work.
+There’s no denying that there are cowboy builders that aren’t qualified or skilled enough to complete the jobs they undertake.
+As a result, they leave people with unfinished work on their properties or, worse, in dangerous situations.

 That said, they are in the minority – they just get more publicity than the good ones.
 There are thousands of professional, honest and qualified tradespeople out there.
 For instance, there are currently over 140,000 registered gas engineers and more than 76,000 businesses on the Gas Safe Register alone.

-When people see, read or hear things about rogue traders, it can be hard to trust tradespeople.
+It can be hard to trust tradespeople when people see, read, or hear things about rogue traders.
 That’s why tradespeople must show off their work, qualifications and expertise, providing peace of mind for customers.

 Over five million results will appear when you enter ‘why are tradesmen so expensive?’ on a search engine.
 But are tradespeople expensive?
 Or is this just another one of the common misconceptions?

 Tradespeople have to earn a living.
-It’s also important to remember that to complete that job.
-They’ve trained and been gaining experience and knowledge for years.
+It’s also important to remember that to complete that job, they’ve trained and gained experience and knowledge for years.

-Take into account material costs and the time taken to travel and buy them, transport and fuel to the job itself, and labour costs.
+Consider material costs, the time to travel and buy them, transport and fuel to the job, and labour costs.
 Not to mention the extra time spent writing up invoices and doing other paperwork.
-There’s much more to being a tradesperson than people might first think.
+So, there’s much more to being a tradesperson than people might think.

 According to Tradesman Saver, the average daily rates in the trades are as follows:*